Testimonials

 1 c berries, such as raspberries

-In a big bowl, mix until smooth all the ingredients except the berries.
+In the meantime, in a big bowl, mix together all the ingredients except the berries until smooth.

 Gently fold in the berries.